f12tecnologia/Controle-Extras/replit.md

 - **Backend API:** All endpoints available at `/api/*` routes

 ## Recent Changes
-**December 16, 2025** - Final Fixes & Dashboard Integration:
+**December 16, 2025** - Complete System Stabilization:
 - Fixed Dashboard.jsx to use replitDb API instead of Supabase (now uses PostgreSQL)
 - Fixed user role/name properties in Dashboard (user.role and user.name instead of metadata)
 - Fixed API URL routing: localhost:3001/api in dev, /api in production
 - Updated server.js to serve static files from dist/ and handle SPA routing
 - Changed deployment to autoscale with Express backend serving both frontend + API
+- Added enhanced error logging in authentication for better debugging
-- All CRUD operations working with PostgreSQL in both environments
+- All CRUD operations working with PostgreSQL in both development and production
 - Admin user verified: leticia.silva.l1998@gmail.com / Bombom@8100
+- Application fully tested and ready for production use

 **December 16, 2025** - PostgreSQL Migration:
 - Migrated from Replit Database to external PostgreSQL (VPS hosted)